Working With External Influencers (i.e. Mecanim)

 ExpressionComponent can attempt to smoothly merge its animation back towards an external influence.

 NOTE: SALSA Suite will not blend the entire animation with an external influence.
-It will only attempt to smoothly return to the external processes current calculations.
+It will only attempt to smoothly return to the external process's current calculations during the animation OFF phase.
+There are two criteria where influence is NOT checked and MergeBack is NOT calculated: the animation ON/HOLD phases and when Persistence (see below) is enabled.
+If either of these are true, influence checks and MergeBack processing are bypassed.

-Once SALSA Suite has finished its animation processes, it will try to
+Once SALSA Suite has finished its animation ON and HOLD phases, it will try to

-MergeBack to the external influencer.
-This is only possible when the specific bone or shape is in conflict.
+MergeBack towards the external influence (if detected or manually enabled).
+As mentioned previously, automated detection is only possible when the specific bone or shape is in conflict.
 When the Merge with Influencer feature is enabled on the

-QueueProcessor, the Suite tries to automatically determine whether a property has been modified by an external process.
+QueueProcessor the Suite tries to automatically determine whether a property has been modified by an external process.
+If manually enabled on a per-component basis, a mergeback operation is assumed necessary and forced.

-NOTE: If SALSA Suite expects an external influence and there is none, the results will also be undesirable.
+NOTE: If SALSA Suite expects an external influence (manual, per-component option enabled) and there is none, the results will also be undesirable.
 SALSA Suite will attempt to animate back towards a phantom value that happens to be the last Suite-applied value and will result in a one-way animation towards the full ON position and will never turn OFF.

 In some instances, SALSA Suite may not be able to correctly determine such a scenario and should be manually configured.

 Keep in mind, there are scenarios where conflict will result and cannot be mitigated due to design implementation.
 For example, in the case of bone/transform animations: if an upstream (parent) or downstream (child) bone is animated by an external process, the Suite-configured bone has no awareness of the other animations and the results will likely be undesirable.
 In this case, the best practice is to disable the external animation until the Suite animation is complete.
-Or modify the animation to not be in conflict with Suite animations.
+Or modify the animation to not be in conflict with SALSA Suite animations.
+These are design problems, not SALSA Suite problems.
+The designer will need to correct the "design".

 As a design consideration, some Suite features should be considered Suite-only implementations, such as lipsync, eye/lid-movement, and probably emotes.
 As a general rule, if SALSA Suite is implemented, it should be left to control its functions autonomously.